cbednarski/vmware-usb-osx/README.md

 ## Instructions

-1. Download the ESXi ISO can copy it into the same folder as this script.
+1. Download the ESXi ISO and copy it into the same folder as this script.
 It will have a long name with a version number like `VMware-VMvisor-Installer-6.0.0-2494585.x86_64.iso`.
 Rename it to `esxi.iso` so the script can find it.

 2. Run `make devices`

 3. Insert your USB stick.
-You'll see a new device appear in step 3.
+You'll see a new device appear in step 4.

 4. Run `make devices`